KK-MS/app_tutorial_flutter/docs/29_flutter_pdf.md

 ```

 ![pdf-url](https://user-images.githubusercontent.com/56631153/106458339-84bd5180-6490-11eb-898f-f529c61719d0.png)

+Also, tried to open the pdf when the device (emulator) WiFi was turned off, the pdf was still able to load.
+Further testing to be done on real device.

 * [PDF from Asset](https://github.com/KK-MS/app_tutorial_flutter/blob/master/lib/29_flutter_pdf.dart):-  When clicked, the pdf_flutter package loads the pdf file from the asset.
 Thus, the pdf file has to be in the assets folder of the project directory before building the application.